 Will night weaning help sleep?

-Depending on their age, night weaning or stopping breastfeeding may help with some children’s night waking.
+Depending on their age, night weaning or stopping breastfeeding may help with some children’s night waking (as long as they are not waking from hunger or because they are poorly).
 However, some will continue to wake up at night and without the breast you will no longer have a quick way to put your little one back to sleep.
 The following article from Kelly Bonyata shares ideas for putting limits on breastfeeding through the night:

 Is breastfeeding back to sleep a bad habit?

 Breastfeeding your baby back to sleep is usually the quickest (and easiest) way to settle him.
 If your older baby or toddler becomes very attached to the breast as a trigger for falling back to sleep, this can have advantages and disadvantages.
 If you feel the irritation is starting to outweigh the benefit, see the section above “New sleep triggers” which talks about introducing new sleep associations.
 See Breastfeeding to Sleep for a fuller discussion on the pros and cons of breastfeeding a baby to sleep.
 All children eventually learn to fall asleep without a breastfeed in just the same way as they all wean.